R0manM3nDev/Junior-Fullstack-blogWebsite/README.md

-# Junior Fullstack-blogWebsite :tw-1f4bb:
+# Junior Fullstack-blogWebsite:

 This is my small, complete project in which I developed a blog, trying to use my knowledge and taking my first steps in web development.  :tw-1f4dd:

-Languages used: :tw-1f527:
+Languages used: :
 ======

 Front-end  | Back-end